littleyoda/tr-hibiscus-java/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+It is based on https://github.com/pytr-org/pytr